 Our Talon monitors provide flexible visibility for operators by providing multi-view windows of both live video and moving maps.
 Talon Monitors support multi-window configurations to view simultaneous video inputs such as Picture-by-Picture and Picture-in-Picture.

-There is no time to spear in mission-critical situations.
+There is no time to spare in mission-critical situations.
 Operators rely on the monitors to provide easy-to-read information without diminishing the accuracy of the data shown or the performance of the monitor itself.
 Talon monitors can be optimized for use in both high brightness and/or in very dark environments.
 Talon LCD screens can be customized with surface coatings such as Anti-Glare coating to help alleviate the stress on the operator’s eyes and provide a better image quality to make accurate decisions.

 Our monitors are also compatible with Night Vision Goggles.
 EIZO carries out production for NVIS support in-house, including the measurement and adjustment of NVIS display characteristics for every unit.
 It is ideal for applications that require high-quality video display, such as target tracking, naval display systems, mobile command vehicles, ISR operations, and fire control platforms.